Slow persuasion: Supplemental appendices

 A particular solution may be obtained from formula (6.2) in \textcite[ch.
 3]{Coddington1961}.
-Things are easier when the principal has expected-utility preferences, so that $u$ is affine, as $u$ itself is then a particular solution.
-This is the case in the two- and three-action examples.
+Things are easier when the sender has expected-utility preferences, so that $f(a,\cdot)$ is affine, as $u$ itself is then a particular solution.
+This is the case in the two-action example, and in the three-action example below.
 In the expected-utility case, the value function is given on each maximal interval $R_k$ of $C \setminus D$ as

 where the constants $\left( A_{R_k}, B_{R_k} \right)_{k=1}^K$ are the unique ones that ensure that the properties in \Cref{proposition:value_fn} are satisfied: the boundary condition $v=u$ on $\{0,1\}$, the continuity of $v$ on $D$, and smooth pasting on $C \union D$.